What is tennis elbow?

 - Submit Form 18.
 To officially start your workers’ compensation claim, submit Form 18 to the North Carolina Industrial Commission (NCIC).
 It’s best to do this as soon as possible, but you must file it within 2 years of your injury.
 Send 2 copies of Form 18 to the NCIC, 1 copy to your employer, and keep 1 copy for yourself.

-- Wait for insurance company’s decision.
+- Wait for the insurance company’s decision.
 After receiving your Form 18, the workers’ compensation insurance company is required to provide written notice of whether they accept or deny your claim within 14 days.
 This notice will determine your next steps in the process.

 If your claim is denied and you need help filing an appeal, or if you simply want to ensure you’re receiving the full benefits to which you’re entitled, consider hiring a workers’ compensation attorney.
 An attorney can help guide you through the process, assist with the appeal, and work to minimize your stress while maximizing your benefits.